A Prairie HomeKit Companion: What’s Coming in iOS 11

 iOS 11 is coming later this year, and with it, significant enhancements to HomeKit.
-The most important changes affect HomeKit device manufacturers, but there are important interface and automation details that dedicated HomeKit users should be aware of.
+The most important changes affect HomeKit device manufacturers, but there are notable interface and automation details that dedicated HomeKit users should be aware of.

-Expanded HomeKit Ecosystem -- The upcoming changes to Apple’s ecosystem policies could be game-changing for HomeKit.
+Expanded HomeKit Ecosystem -- The upcoming modifications to Apple’s ecosystem policies could be game-changing for HomeKit.
 Since HomeKit debuted in iOS 8, device manufacturers have been subject to a rigorous certification process.
 Before being allowed to sell their products, they had to get approval from Apple, include special chips in their devices, and have their devices pass Apple-run tests in a special lab.

 Apple had solid security and privacy reasons for doing things this way, but the requirements were too onerous for many manufacturers.
 As a result, the HomeKit hardware story so far has been a novella, at best.